Sydney's Inner City Is Now Home to Craft Rum Distillery and Bar Brix

 It's no secret that few things get us as excited as food and booze.
 But one place in particular is getting us really, really excited: Brix.
-Opening its doors in Surry Hills today, the distillery and bar not only serves booze — it makes it on-site.
+Now open in Surry Hills, the distillery and bar not only serves booze — it makes it on-site.
 And it's the first craft distillery dedicated to rum in Sydney's inner city in a long time.

 Brix is a working distillery, shop, barrelling room and bar.
 The three passionate guys behind the whole thing are James Christopher, Damien Barrow and Siddharth Soin, and they're justifiably enthused about seeing their vision — which has been over three years in the making — come to life.
 The co-founders are old friends (and are also partners in Cammeray's popular local restaurant Public) and together they want to change the people's attitude to rum.